ckan/ckan/doc/maintaining/filestore.rst

 Using configured storages
 -------------------------

-.. note:: CKAN is shipped only with filesystem storage.
+.. note:: CKAN is shipped only with filesystem adapter.
 Adapters for cloud
-          storage are available inside `ckanext-file-keeper-cloud
+          providers are available inside `ckanext-file-keeper-cloud
           <https://github.com/ckan/ckanext-file-keeper-cloud>`_.

 In CKAN, a "storage" represents a logical container for specific set of files.
-Each storage is configured separately and serves a distinct purpose:
+Each storage can be configured separately and serves a distinct purpose:

 - **Resource Storage**: Handles data files uploaded to CKAN resources
 - **User Storage**: Manages user avatars
 - **Group Storage**: Manages logo images for organizations/groups
+- **Admin Storage**: Stores site logo
+- **Default Storage**: Used for generic uploads.
+Also, when resource, user, group, or admin storage is not configured, CKAN uses default storage to initialize corresponding derived storage with sensible configuration.
 - **Custom Storages**: can be configured for application-specific files

 Each storage operates independently with its own configuration, but they all